97th Infantry Division (United States): World War II

-The 97th Infantry Division was ordered into active military service during World War II on 25 February 1943 at Camp Swift, Texas, the last of the Organized Reserve infantry divisions to enter active duty.
 Before Organized Reserve infantry divisions were ordered into active military service, they were reorganized on paper as "triangular" divisions under the 1940 tables of organization.
 The headquarters companies of the two infantry brigades were consolidated into the division's cavalry reconnaissance troop, and one infantry regiment was removed by inactivation.
 The field artillery brigade headquarters and headquarters battery became the headquarters and headquarters battery of the division artillery.
 Its three field artillery regiments were reorganized into four battalions; one battalion was taken from each of the two 75 mm gun regiments to form two 105 mm howitzer battalions, the brigade's ammunition train was reorganized as the third 105 mm howitzer battalion, and the 155 mm howitzer battalion was formed from the 155 mm howitzer regiment.
 The engineer, medical, and quartermaster regiments were reorganized into battalions.
 In 1942, divisional quartermaster battalions were split into ordnance light maintenance companies and quartermaster companies, and the division's headquarters and military police company, which had previously been a combined unit, was split.

+During 1942, the activation rate of Army units was proceeding faster than the expected induction rate of new soldiers to keep pace with the anticipated troop basis, thousands of new service units not previously contemplated were being formed, unanticipated requirements for task forces for the European and Pacific Theaters and the need to fill out units moving overseas had to be met, and there was an urgent need for personnel to participate in the Operation Torch landings in North Africa planned for November 1942.
+As a result, three partially-trained divisions (the 30th, 31st, and 33rd) were stripped to less than 50 percent strength in part to provide the new men (along with the 35th, 38th, and 44th, which suffered lesser losses) and the activation of the 97th Infantry Division, which was originally planned for December 1942, was deferred until early 1943.